There's a lot of stigma around the use of formula which in turn leads to many moms delaying the switch to it.

-Not all formulas labeled “organic” are trustworthy.
-In fact, many of the organic formulas you’ll find on store shelves are actually full of ingredients that really shouldn’t be there.
+Not all organic baby formula is trustworthy.
+In fact, many of the organic baby formulas you'll find on store shelves are actually full of ingredients that really shouldn't be there.

 Europe bans a lot of ingredients that the USDA allows, and this has lead to a huge uptick in parents buying organic European formulas online.

 Charlotte Vallaeys, former director of the Farm and Food policy at the Cornucopia Institute and current Senior Analyst at the Consumer Safety and Sustainability Program at Consumers Union does an excellent analysis of US formulas vs. European formulas.